teeman60/Rails_project/README.md

 2. CD into the directory where you cloned
 3. Type bundle install, rails db:migrate, rails db:seed
 4. In terminal, type in 'rails s' to start the app.
-5. Now you are available to see in your browser URL: http://localhost:3000/login
+5. Now you have the login page available to view in your browser at URL: http://localhost:3000/login

 # README

-This TYSTHER will have the following functionalities:
+The TYSTHER app has the following functionalities:

 # USERS VALIDATION
-- Users can only open 1 account (name must be provid and unique)
+- Users can only open 1 account (name must be provided and must be unique)

 - Users' age must be at least 14 no more than 130